chkuendig/scummvm/dists/emscripten/README.md

 *   Don't use asyncify but rewrite main loop to improve performance
 *   Look into emscripten-core/emscripten#16779 as an alternative

+NOTES:
+- run wasm-objdump -x -j Export scummvm.wasm and demangle to match against what's in asyncify-imports. this should help us get mangled names whcih can be used in asyncify_imports

 ### Storage Integration
 *   BrowserFS seems abandoned and never did a stable 2.0.0 release.
 It's worth replacing it.
     * `scummvm_fs.js` is an early prototype for a custom FS which can be adopted for ScummVM specific needs, i.e.